supabase-community/copycat/README.md

 A re-export of [`fictional`](https://github.com/oftherivier/fictional), a library used under the hood by copycat for mapping inputs to primitive values.

-### `copycat.scramble(string[, options])`
+### `copycat.scramble(input[, options])`

-Takes in a `string` value, and returns a string with the same length, but with each character replaced with a different character in the same character range:
+Takes in an `input` value, and returns a value of the same type and length, but with each character/digit replaced with a different character/digit.

+For string, the replacement characters will be in the same character range:
 * By default, spaces are preserved (see `preserve` option below)
 * Lower case ASCII characters are replaced with lower case ASCII letters
 * Upper case ASCII characters are replaced with upper case ASCII letters